VotreCafetier/NetworkMapSite/README.md

 ## What there is left to do
-- Link with a db (sqlite) for username and card (i guess django)
-- Add more project
+- Show error message in login page
+- When logging in, just press one time on login
+- Show footer with home (Private Route)
+- Timeout with jwt
+- Display username when in home
+- Logout btn
+- if connected and access to login, redirect to home
 - Finish detail view
-- Fix dont close when clicking in detail view
-- Fix bugs (terminal when opening)
-- Show error message wrong login (login page)
-- If not connected and try to connect to home, return to login page
 - Auto page going down
-- Enlever le strict mode
 - Responsive
-- On keypress enter login
-- https
+- https (for prod)

 ## Nice to have
 - faire favicon